-Talented athletes from across the country are getting ready to celebrate at the TASS Stars Awards following the London 2017 IAAF World Championships tomorrow.
+Talented athletes from across the country are getting ready to celebrate at the TASS Stars Awards along with the London 2017 IAAF World Championships tomorrow.

 The inaugural awards aim to recognise the achievements of young student-athletes and reward their successes, both on and off the field.

 A select group of athletes from a variety of sports including canoeing, shooting, skiing and boxing are set to enjoy a morning of world class athletics action at Queen Elizabeth Olympic Park, with the winners’ presentation to follow in the afternoon

 TASS Delivery Sites including University of Birmingham, Leeds Beckett, Durham University and Cambridge will all be represented by the athletes, with University of Bath leading the way with six individuals in the shortlist.

 The finalists, who have all been supported by TASS in the past academic year, were nominated by their peers, parents, NGB Leads or Delivery Site Leads and were selected following a rigorous scoring process.